Activities in beautiful Mid Coast Maine

 On the water

 With over 3400 miles of rugged Coastline, the Boothbay Region is the perfect spot to get out on the water and experience the natural beauty and abundant wildlife coastal Maine has to offer.
 With a rich maritime heritage in boatbuilding, Boothbay Harbor has become known as the Boating Capital of New England and at any given time the waterways are bustling with activity.
-For visitors to the region, there ample opportunities for whale watching, sailing, fishing, kayaking and cruising for a to provide .
+For visitors to the region, there ample opportunities for whale watching, sailing, fishing, kayaking and cruising.

 There are few things more quintessentially Maine than lighthouses.
 Their illuminated towers were originally erected to signal the mouth of a harbor — they were a much-needed beacon for storm-tossed sailors.
 Today these lighthouses have become icons of coastal Maine, and visitors travel from all over the world to see them.
 Boaters can take a self-guided lighthouse tour to view the region’s five lighthouses.
 In addition to Burnt Island, there’s Monhegan Island Light, The Cuckolds Light, Hendricks Head Light, and Ram Island Light.
 While the last three are not open to the public, these coastal sentinels are a wonder to behold up close from the water.
 Venture over to Pemaquid Point in the Damariscotta region and climb the winding stairwell to the top of the historic Pemaquid Point Lighthouse.